 My husband, Mark, and I moved here 30 years ago to raise our family, launch our careers and build our life together.
 We chose Palo Alto for its quiet neighborhoods, excellent schools and sense of community.
-Now 30 years later, I am proud to say our daughter, Rachael, is building on the tradition of educational excellence as a teacher at Palo Alto High School.
+Now 30 years later, Mark has an established law practice, I have a strong history of public service and community activism, and I am proud to say that our daughter, Rachael, is building on the tradition of educational excellence as a teacher at Palo Alto High School.

 It’s been an honor to serve you on the City Council for five years, including this year as your mayor.
-My goal is to continue the work I’ve started to ensure that the quality of life my family enjoyed endures for generations to come.
+I want to continue the work I’ve started to ensure that the quality of life my family enjoyed endures for generations to come.

 During my term I have maintained vigilant oversight of city finances, worked hard to preserve the character and integrity of our neighborhoods and fought to prevent massive developments including the High Speed Rail project.
 City pensions are reformed, street and sidewalk budgets are doubled, and youth and senior programs are improved.
 I am proud of these accomplishments.

 Palo Alto has emerged from the 2008 recession more economically sound and vibrant than ever.
 We have been recognized as the most livable city of our size and a Top Ten Best Cities for Kids by Livability.com.
 Our economic good fortune has created a dynamic city with an international reputation.